Tobacco Dependency Treatment Program

 Cigarette smoking is the leading preventable cause of disease, disability, and death in the United States.
 Every year, smoking kills over 400,000 Americans.
 Both the risk and severity of many diseases caused by smoking are directly related to how long the smoker has smoked and the number of cigarettes smoked per day.
 There is no safe level of exposure to tobacco smoke.
 Any exposure to tobacco smoke, even an occasional cigarette or exposure to secondhand smoke is HARMFUL!

-There is no safe cigarette, vaporizers or e-cigarettes.
-The newest nicotine delivery device JUUL has been on the market for over five years and has become the most popular e-cigarette today.
+There is no safe cigarette including vapes or e-cigarettes.
+The newest nicotine delivery device JUUL has been on the market for over seven years and has become the most popular e-cigarette today.
 The majority of JUUL users are youth ages 17 and under.
 The JUUL e-cigarette looks like a USB device and can be easily concealed.
 One JUUL pod equals the same nicotine content as a pack of combustible tobacco cigarettes.
-To learn more: Tobacco Free Kids, Truth Initiative or Centers for Disease Control and Prevention.
+To learn more about vaping and youth addiction visit Campaign For Tobacco Free Kids .
+If you know a youth who is using e-cigarettes or vapes and wants to quit, there is a cessation program just for them: Truth Initiative or National Jewish Health .

 Smoking can cost an individual up to $2 million dollars during their lifetime including the cost of tobacco, health care cost, loss of income, and other costs including homeowner's insurance premiums.

 Quitting smoking has both immediate and long term health benefits.

 - Your heart rate and blood pressure decreases within 20 minutes.

 - The carbon monoxide level in your blood drops to normal within 12 hours.National Jewish Health